Privacy Policy

 Deletion

 You have the right to request that we delete the Personal Data that we have collected about you.
-Under the CCPA, this right is subject to certain exceptions: for example, we may need to retain your Personal Data to provide you with the Services or complete a transaction or other action you have requested.
+Under the CCPA or the GDPR, this right is subject to certain exceptions: for example, we may need to retain your Personal Data to provide you with the Services or complete a transaction or other action you have requested.
 If your deletion request is subject to one of these exceptions, we may deny your deletion request.

 Exercising Your Rights